-The Master of Jean Charpentier is an important illuminator active in Tours, France, during the second half of the 15th century and who was most certainly trained in the workshop...
+Master of Jean Charpentier (active in France, Tours, second half of the 15th century)

 The Master of Jean Charpentier is an important illuminator active in Tours, France, during the second half of the 15th century and who was most certainly trained in the workshop of the famous Jean Fouquet.
 He takes his name after the Book of Hours he painted c.
-140-1485 for Jean Charpentier, notary and secretary to King Louis XII and later mayor of Angers.
+1480-1485 for Jean Charpentier, notary and secretary to King Louis XII and later mayor of Angers.
 This Book of Hours is now preserved in the Bibliothèque municipale d'Angers (ms. 2048).
 Early in his career, the Master of Jean Charpentier's style is closer to Jean Fouquet, evident in his more sophisticated brushstroke and elongated figures.
 During this period, he illuminated a remarkable copy of the Lamentation de Saint Bernard for the Duke of Nemours, Jacques d'Armagnac (now held in Paris, Bibliothèque nationale de France, ms. fr.
 916).
 Toward the end of his career, the Master of Jean Charpentier's style evolved and became closer to that of Jean Bourdichon.
 In the 1480s and 1490s, he painted the Book of hours of Philippe de Commynes, a counselor and chamberlain to King Louis XI, which is now in the British Library in London (Harley 2863).

 According to scientific literature, the Breviary of Saint-Julien de Tours, from which our two illuminated leaves originate, dates back to around 1470-1475 and is considered the earliest known work of the Master of Jean Charpentier.
 The camaïeu technique for the painting of Saint Catherine is reminiscent of the historiated initials in the renowned Hours of Etienne de Chevalier by Jean Fouquet (most leaves are now at the Musée Condé in Chantilly).
-It is no surprise that our the present Saint Catherine, whose quality nearly exceeds other works by the Master of Jean Charpentier, was initially thought to be by a follower of Jean Fouquet.
+It is no surprise that our present Saint Catherine, whose quality nearly exceeds other works by the Master of Jean Charpentier, was initially thought to be by a follower of Jean Fouquet.

 Commissioned by the Abbey of Saint-Julien of Tours c.
 1470-1475, the breviary remained in their possession for two centuries, as evidenced by a 17th-century handwritten note on the Lund fragment.
 The exact time the manuscript left the Abbey is unknown, but a 17th-century inscription on the fragment of the psalter may provide a clue: "faict par moy Christophe G[er]ault (?) / commendement fait à Monsieur le lieutenant sivil [et] criminel / Iacque".
 By the late 18th or early 19th century, two fragments of the breviary surfaced in Sweden.
 The psalter became part of Baron Carl Göran Bonde's collection, possibly acquired during one of his diplomatic trips to France in 1801-1802.
 In the early 19th-century, the calendar and temporal fragments belonged to mathematician Christian Gissel Berlin.